spoptchev/ktist/README.md

 #### Publishing results

 The examples above will run, but they're not really *doing* anything.
-The `candidate` blocks run every time and none of the results get published.
+The `candidate` lambdas run every time and none of the results get published.
 Add a publisher to control the result reporting:

 ```kotlin
 val scientist = scientist<Boolean, Unit> {